Our float center, Deep Floatation Therapy, is located in a small friendly town in the beautiful Black Hills of South Dakota.

 - How to maintain solution chemistry & cleanliness

-- How to swap out and repair a pump
+- How to swap out and diagnose a faulty pump

 - What to have in place before the public comes